-Along with Portland State University, nonprofit partners and two school districts, we’ve launched coordinated high school graduation pilots that are increasing graduation rates and deepening our community’s knowledge of exactly what interventions have the highest impact for kids and families of color.
+Along with Portland State University, nonprofit partners and two school districts, we’ve launched coordinated high school graduation pilots that are increasing graduation rates and deepening our community’s knowledge of interventions implemented by culturally specific and culturally responsive organizations that have had the highest impact for kids and families of color.

-The Community Transformation partnership represents a five-year commitment (July 2014 through July 2019) and an investment of approximately $3.75 million dollars or $750,000 per year over the next five years.
-(Funding to the selected non-profits is contingent on the funding United Way receives as an organization to its Breaking the Cycle fund).
+The Community Transformation partnership represents a long-term commitment and an investment of approximately $3.75 million dollars or $750,000 per year over the next five years.
+(Funding to the selected non-profits is contingent on the funding United Way receives as an organization).

 Self Enhancement, Inc.